Charingchen/CardND-Extended-Kalman-Filter/README.md

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

+---
+Note: I use Xcode to edit and debug this project, xcode project file is at [ide_profiles/xcode/ExtendedKF.xcodeproj](./ide_profiles/xcode/ExtendedKF.xcodeproj)

+To create Xcode IDE profile please see [ide_profiles/README.md](./ide_profiles/README.md)

+---
 **INPUT**: values provided by the simulator to the c++ program

 ["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)